 The 1984 Orange Bowl, the No. 1 Nebraska Cornhuskers were known for their wishbone offense led by Heisman winner Mike Rozier, a No. 1 overall pick in the NFL Draft Irving Fryer, and All-American quarterback Turner Gill.
 Playing for the national championship, who would have expected to run the “fumblerooski” for a touchdown!?
 The Cornhuskers were beaten by the Miami Hurricanes, 31-30, but this play alone has stood the test of time.

-Has there ever been a bolder call than this one?
-You kick an extra point to extend the game, or you can go out and win the biggest game of your life with a two-point conversion.
+Has there ever been a bolder call in NCAA history than this one?
+You kick an extra point to extend the game, or you can go out and win the biggest game of your life with a two-point conversion and one of the greatest trick plays ever.
 As a 7.5 point underdog, Boise State was put on the map when they knocked off the Oklahoma Sooners by the final score 43-42 and the game ended with the hero, running back Ian Johnson, proposing to his girlfriend on the field.